pandersen-uncharted/facets-v4/DEVELOPMENT.md

 # Development Notes for Uncharted's Facets
 ---
-The Facets library is split in five packages:
+The Facets library is split in three packages:
 1. `facets-core` contains all the components necessary to start using facets in your project
 2. `facets-plugins` is a collection of components that extend facets' behavior, look and feel
 3. `facets-docs` documentation and examples live here
-4. `facets-builder` tool to create and customize facets (under construction, Facets 4+ feature)

 The only packages published to the registry are `facets-core` and `facets-plugins`